More than 25 years online for the CAMP!

 titled, "Bill Randle in Cleveland: From Electric Elvis to The Shakers"

-For information how to watch this free Zoom program and his book about Bill Randle -- click here
+For information how to watch this free Zoom program and the book about Bill Randle -- click here

 with over one hour of music by a diverse list of American composers,